wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/proxy_service_examples/Introduction-to-Proxy-Services.md

     </ser:getQuote>
     ```

 -   Send the following payload to get simple quote response containing the last sales price for stock.
+For this you can
+use getSimpleQuote operation.

     ```xml
     <ser:getSimpleQuote xmlns:ser="http://services.samples">